thisislezhang/thisislezhang.github.io/index.md

 tags: [Jekyll, theme, responsive, blog, template]
 ---

 Vanguard AI Lab is affiliated with Digital Healthcare and Medical Imaging Research Group at the School of Engineering, University of Birmingham.
-Our group mainly studies machine learning on medical image analysis, natural language processing, computer vision, and specifically interested in the healthcare problem in cardiac, brain MRI/CT images.
+Our lab mainly studies machine learning on medical image analysis, natural language processing, computer vision, and specifically interested in the healthcare problem in cardiac, brain MRI/CT images.
 We also trying to explore other applied machine learning problems related to healthcare including physics, chemistry and et al.

 ## News:
 *   **June 2024:** One paper accepted to Pattern Recognition.